MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 ### Enable VM insights for multiple VMs using PowerShell script

 This section describes how to enable [VM insights](./vminsights-overview.md) using a PowerShell script that can enable multiple VMs.
-This process uses a script that installs VM extensions for Azure Monitoring Agent (AMA) and, if necessary, the Dependency Agent to enable VM Insights.
-If AMA is onboarded, a Data Collection Rule (DCR) and a User Assigned Managed Identity (UAMI) is also associated with the virtual machines and virtual machine scale sets.
+This process uses a script that installs VM extensions for Azure Monitoring agent (AMA) and, if necessary, the Dependency Agent to enable VM Insights.

+Before you use this script, you must create a VM insights DCR using the details above in [VM insights DCR](#vm-insights-dcr).

 ### PowerShell script

 Use the PowerShell script [Install-VMInsights.ps1](https://www.powershellgallery.com/packages/Install-VMInsights) to enable VM insights for multiple VMs or virtual machine scale sets.
-This script iterates through the virtual machines or virtual machine scale sets according to the parameters that you specify.
-The script can be used to enable VM insights for:
+This script iterates through the machines according to the parameters that you specify.
+The script can be used to enable VM insights for the following.
+Each of these parameters accept wildcards.

 - Every virtual machine and virtual machine scale set in your subscription.
 - The scoped resource groups specified by `-ResourceGroup`.
 - A VM or virtual machine scale set specified by `-Name`.
- You can specify multiple resource groups, VMs, or scale sets by using wildcards.

 Verify that you're using Az PowerShell module version 1.0.0 or later with `Enable-AzureRM` compatibility aliases enabled.
 Run `Get-Module -ListAvailable Az` to find the version.
 To upgrade, see [Install Azure PowerShell module](/powershell/azure/install-azure-powershell).
 If you're running PowerShell locally, run `Connect-AzAccount` to create a connection with Azure.